Electrical and Smart Grid 101 [ In Details ]

 It’s an electrical power system network which comprises of generating plant, transmission lines, substations, transformers, distribution lines and finally the end consumers.

-In most of the cases the generation units are far away from the consumption centres with the electrical grid connecting the two.
+In most of the cases the generation units are far away from the consumption centers with the electrical grid connecting the two.

 Different components of Electrical Grids